montagestudio/firefly/README.md

 You can then access the server at http://local-aurora.montagestudio.com:2440/

-If the page fails to load, try the following: `vagrant reload load-balancer`.
-This may happen after setting up Firefly for the first time, but should not be an issue after that.

 #### Expected warnings

 There is a lot of output when provisioning, and a number of warnings.
 The ones